Daniel-Ricardo-Simao-Projects/SEC-ibft/README.md

 ```bash
 python3 puppet-master.py
 ```

 Note: You may need to install **kitty** in your computer

 ## Tests

 After running the script 'puppet-master.py' you will be prompted to choose a test to run.
 The tests are:

 1. **Regular** - A regular test with no faults
 2. **Fake Leader** - A test where one of the nodes is a fake leader
 3. **Message Delay** - A test where all the nodes have different message delays
 4. **Leader Delay** - A test where the leader has a message delay, and as consequence, there is a round change
 5. **Round Change with Previous Prepare** - A test to check if the system can handle a round change when there was already a prepare message from some nodes
 6. **Leader with fake signature** - A test to check if the nodes verify signatures from received messages
+7. **Fake Balance Response** - A test to check if the client ignores a fake balance response from a bizantine node
+8. **Byzantine Broadcast** - A test to send different order of transactions to each node during the consensus process, attempting to create inconsistencies in the system state

 ## Maven